 At around $14 a share, Petrobras Brasileiro is trading at an extremely low price-to-earnings ratio of just 8.
 That is a very alluring ratio for a foreign oil entity.
 By contrast, Eni SpA (NYSE: E), an Italian firm, is at a price-to-earnings ratio of over 25.
 Repsol (OTC: REPYY), a Spanish oil and natural gas company, trades at a price-to-earnings ratio close to 12.

 The Future Is Bright

 The global demand for energy is increasing.
 That will have to be met by fossil fuels, which should drive the price up based on supply and demand factors.
 Despite the promise, there is no source of alternative energy that can deliver on the scale and cost basis needed to meet the demands of the marketplace.
 Fossil fuels will have to satisfy the world’s expanding need for energy.

 Oil and natural gas are the best choices, by far.

 Coal is becoming more and more undesirable as a fuel choice.
 The Obama Administration has what has been called “the war on coal.”
 China, the world’s largest user of coal, has announced that as part of its economic reforms, it is moving to lessen its dependence due to the detrimental effects on the environment.

 Petrobras Brasileiro Will Benefit from Emerging Markets

 Over the last week of market action, Petrobras Brasileiro is down more than 16%.
-That should be looked upon as the opportunity to buy at a discount for the long term.
-Now around $14 a share, the 52-week high is over $20.
+That should be looked upon as the opportunity to buy at a discount for the long-term.
+Now around $14 per share, the 52-week high is over $20.
 With the demand for oil and natural gas increasing around the world, so should the stock price of Petrobras Brasileiro.